 Stress testing involves testing the heart under stressful conditions, such as walking, or drug induced stress, and monitoring the heart for restrictions in blood flow.
 Stress tests are useful when someone has a symptom such as chest pain with exertion.
 But stress testing is not a good screening test since it only detects people with advanced artery plaque causing significant narrowing.
 Remember, most plaque ruptures long before it ever causes enough narrowing to restrict blood flow.

 Looking for plaque in the early stages is the first step to screening.
-If you are over age 50 I recommend studies that look for plaque such as the cardiac CT scan which shows calcium in the coronary arteries and correlates to plaque.
-Ultrasound studies are the same logic but different technology and focus on screening for plaque in the carotid and abdominal aortic arteries.
+If you are over age 50 I recommend imaging studies that look for plaque such as the carotid ultrasound which detects plaque activity and thickness, or the cardiac CT scan which shows calcium in the coronary arteries and correlates to plaque.

 When we find artery plaque the next step is to assess why plaque is forming.
 If 50% of people with heart disease have fairly normal cholesterol, then what gives?
 The other factors that give rise to artery plaque are found in better blood testing.